REMOTE APPOINTMENTS AVAILABLE

 The Ombudsman, as a designated neutral, remains unaligned and impartial.
-The Ombudsman strives to promote procedural fairness in the content and administration of Cornell's practices, processes, and policies.
-The Ombudsman does not engage in any situation which could create a conflict of interest.
+The Ombudsman strives to promote procedural fairness in the content and administration of Cornell’s practices, processes, and policies.
+The Ombudsman does not engage in any situation that could create a conflict of interest.

 The Ombudsman holds the identity and all communications with those seeking assistance in strict confidence, and does not disclose confidential communications unless given permission to do so, except as required by law, or where, in the judgment of the Ombudsman, there appears to be imminent risk of serious harm.

 The Ombudsman, as an informal resource, does not participate in any formal adjudicative or administrative procedure related to concerns brought to his/her attention.
 As an informal resource, the Ombudsman is not authorized to accept notice (formal complaints) for Cornell University.
 Moreover, because the Ombudsman holds all communications with those seeking assistance in strict confidence, subject to the limited exceptions detailed above, the Ombudsman will not forward information received in confidence.

 The Ombudsman office was established on the basis of these ethical principles.
 We offer a unique setting where community members may talk about issues in a candid and authentic manner without fear of reprisal.
 As part of Cornell's Caring Community, our efforts are geared toward managing conflict, thereby improving the student life experience and the work environment.

 The Ombudsman office is a voluntary program and no one is required to use Ombudsman services.
 If a community member (visitor) chooses to meet with an Ombudsman, the visitor will be understood to have agreed to abide by these ethical principles, including agreeing not to call the Ombudsman to testify with respect to confidential communications.